ilia-valchenko/asp-net-core-logging/README.md

 IMPORTANT!
 The order is important!
 It won't work if you will put `app.ConfigureGlobalExceptionLogging(...)` after `app.UseEndpoints(...)`.

 ## Details
-The `appsettings.Default.json` contains configuration for different built-in log providers.
+ - The `appsettings.Default.json` contains configuration for different built-in log providers.
+ - The Log4Net log file can be found in `bin\Debug\net6.0`.